Dear Friends and Colleagues,

 As you know, the Centre for Inclusion and Citizenship is Canada’s only university-based research centre with an exclusive focus on social policy and issues concerned with the full inclusion and citizenship of people with intellectual and developmental disabilities.
 We were established in 2009 after being approached by community and government stakeholders who identified the importance and value of conducting research to inform policy and practice in the sector.
 We have grown to develop a strong national and international reputation in the field.
 Our beginnings in and with community continue to inform our commitment to partnerships and community engagement.
 These partnerships are integral to our capacity to identify and implement research and community engagement and learning projects that we believe are relevant and meaningful to self advocates, family members, allies, service providers, and government.

-As we approach our 10th Anniversary in 2019, we will continue to work with our partners to adapt the I Am Voting initiative to ready self advocates to participate in the October 2018 local elections, grow our role as the Canadian host of Citizen Network to facilitate best practice sharing across jurisdictions internationally, and in partnership with Inclusion BC and the BC Self Advocacy Foundation co-host the UN International Day of Persons with Disabilities Film Festival in Kelowna.
-And of course, in May 2018, we are bringing the BC Leadership Institute on Developmental Disabilities to UBC Okanagan.
-The outcomes from our 2015 Claiming Full Citizenship International Conference continue to surprise us and we are currently contributing to discussions building a follow up event to occur in Glasgow in 2019.
+During our 10th Anniversary in 2019, we will continue to work with our partners to adapt the I Am Voting initiative to ready self advocates to participate in the October 2019 federal election, grow our role as the Canadian host of Citizen Network to facilitate best practice sharing across jurisdictions internationally, and in partnership with the Hebrew University of Jerusalem, host a four day intensive learning course for students and community leaders at UBC July 2 -5, 2019.
+The outcomes from our 2015 Claiming Full Citizenship International Conference continue to surprise us and we are currently contributing to discussions building a follow up event to occur in Glasgow in August 2019 at the International Association for Scientific Studies on Intellectual and Developmental Disabilities (IASSIDD).

 While we are able to access and secure funding for research projects and activities as described above, we do not have funding to undertake our community engagement, learning and outreach activities nor our project development work.
 Please visit our website, like us on Facebook and follow us on Twitter @CICUBC to find out more about our work and don’t hesitate to let us know if you’d like to connect about your research needs or ideas.

 We value your support and partnership very much.
-Please help us reach our 2018 campaign goal of raising $25,000 to support our community engagement, learning and outreach activities.
+Please help us reach our 2019 campaign goal of raising $19,000 by March 19th to support our community engagement, learning and outreach activities.
 Your donation of any amount will be welcomed and greatly appreciated.
 We’ve tried to make it as easy as possible for you to donate online today using UBC’s secure payment system.
 If you would like us to provide an invoice, please contact Cindy Chapman at firstname.lastname@example.org.
 You may also mail your donation payable to the University of British Columbia to:

 Centre for Inclusion and Citizenship